mattyoung101/tamara/README.md

 _BCompSc(Hons) thesis, University of Queensland, 2024-2025_

 ## Introduction
-**tl;dr** TaMaRa is a plugin for Yosys that automatically adds Triple Modular Redundancy (TMR) to any circuit to improve its reliability in space and other safety-critical applications.
+TaMaRa is a plugin for Yosys that automatically adds Triple Modular Redundancy (TMR) to any circuit to improve its reliability in space and other safety-critical applications.

-For safety-critical sectors such as aerospace, medicine and defence, silicon ICs and FPGA gateware must be designed using fault-tolerant methodologies.
-This is necessary in order to prevent Single Event Upsets (SEUs) triggered by ionising radiation and other interference.
-One common fault-tolerant design technique is Triple Modular Redundancy (TMR), which mitigates SEUs by replicating key parts of the design and using voter circuits to select a non-corrupted result.
-Typically, TMR is manually designed at the HDL level, for example by manually duplicating and linking modules in SystemVerilog.
-However, this approach is an additional time-consuming and potentially error-prone step in the already complex design pipeline.
-Instead, it would be better if the step of adding TMR could be automatically implemented and verified.

-In this thesis, I present TaMaRa: a fully automated triple modular redundancy flow for the open-source Yosys EDA synthesis tool.
-TaMaRa operates at the netlist level and can quickly and automatically add TMR voters to any selectable HDL module.
+TODO: thesis abstract here

 For more information, please see my thesis: TODO